 To reduce the development of drug-resistant bacteria and maintain the effectiveness of Cefotaxime for Injection, USP (Cefotaxime sodium) and other antibacterial drugs, Cefotaxime for Injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

-Sterile Cefotaxime sodium is a semisynthetic, broad spectrum cephalosporin antibiotic for parenteral administration.
-It is the sodium salt of 7-[2-(2-amino-4-thiazolyl) glyoxylamido]-3(hydroxymethyl)-8-oxo-5-thia-1-azabicyclo [4.2.0] oct-2-ene-2-carboxylate 72 (Z)-(o-methyloxime), acetate (ester).
-Cefotaxime for Injection, USP contains approximately 50.5 mg (2.2 mEq) of sodium per gram of Cefotaxime activity.
-Solutions of Cefotaxime for Injection, USP range from very pale yellow to light amber depending on the concentration and the diluent used.
+Cefotaxime sodium is a semisynthetic, broad spectrum cephalosporin antibiotic for parenteral administration.
+It is the sodium salt of 7-[2-(2-amino-4-thiazolyl) glyoxylamido]-3-(hydroxymethyl)-8-oxo-5-thia-1-azabicyclo [4.2.0] oct-2-ene-2-carboxylate 72 (Z)-(o-methyloxime), acetate (ester).
+Cefotaxime contains approximately 50.5 mg (2.2 mEq) of sodium per gram of Cefotaxime activity.
+Solutions of Cefotaxime range from very pale yellow to light amber depending on the concentration and the diluent used.
 The pH of the injectable solutions usually ranges from 5.0 to 7.5.
-The CAS Registry Number is 64485-93-4.
+The structural formula is: